This post is also available in: Español (Spanish)

 Gay Events in Torremolinos

-Also, for more than a decade, Delice Dream brings their popular festival to Spain, now to the gay-friendly town of Torremolinos (previously in Sitges).
-This event features awesome parties and activities in one of the best gay beach cities in Europe.
+Delice Dream – For more than a decade, this popular festival in Spain comes to the gay-friendly town of Torremolinos (previously in Sitges).
+The event features awesome parties and activities in one of the best gay beach cities in Europe.
 Expect a drag queen and best bum contest, barbecue, pool party and more.

 Day Trips from Torremolinos